EBLIDA Annual Council and Conference>

 Hanka Šandová, Centrum technického vzdělávání Půda, Městská knihovna Polička, Czech Republic

-Merve Yavuzdemir, General Directorate of Libraries and Publications, Türkiye
+This presentation will be delivered by Merve Ödeşen Ünver on behalf of Merve Yavuzdemir, General Directorate of Libraries and Publications, Türkiye

 Ioana Crihana, National Association of Librarians and Public Libraries of Romania (ANBPR), Romania